 As long as the recipient is home during my delivery route of 1:30-2:30 during the week, I can deliver to residences.
 If the temperature is below 37 F I am unable to set flowers outside if the recipient is not home.

 Why do you ask for the recipient's phone number for deliveries?

-Again, it is so hard to predict whether a person will be home for a delivery and because of my limited delivery schedule I will always call before delivering.
+Again, it is so hard to predict whether a person will be home for a delivery and because of my limited delivery schedule I will typically call before delivering.
 Don't worry!
 I don't give away the surprise.
 I usually say "I have a special delivery for you.
 Is this a good time to stop by?"
 If not, I will schedule a better time to deliver.